AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-from-aem.md

 ## Download assets using [!DNL Experience Manager] interface {#download-assets}

 Asynchronous download service provides a framework for seamless download of large-sized assets.
-The download archives larger than 100GB in-size splits into multiple zip archives with a maximum size of 100GB each.
+The download archives larger than 100 GB in-size splits into multiple zip archives with a maximum size of 100 GB each.
 These can be downloaded individually.
 Smaller files are downloaded from the user interface in real time. [!DNL Experience Manager] does not archive single asset downloads where the original file is downloaded.
 This functionality allows faster downloads.

 By default, [!DNL Experience Manager] triggers a notification upon completion of the download workflow.
 The download notification appears in the  [[!DNL Experience Manager] Inbox](/help/sites-cloud/authoring/getting-started/inbox.md).